szogyenyid/phocus/README.md

 Serving routes is possible with two types of handlers: `callable` and `string`.

 Callable handlers are the easiest to use, as you can just pass a function or a method to the router.
 It may be used with class methods, in the form of `[ClassName::class, 'methodName']` for static methods, as `[new ClassName(), 'methodName']` for instance methods.
+Closures are also supported.

 If a string is set as a handler, Phocus will try to include the file the string points to.
 This use should be avoided, but works well in easy cases, like showing static pages.